ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 ### Modelling Construction Parameters

-As the examples on Construction and State Patch Messages already implied, we can model a Thing's configurable parameters via `sdfContext` definitions for which the instance-related messages can then provide concrete values.
+In SDF models, we can speicify a Thing's configurable parameters via `sdfContext` definitions for which construction messages can provide concrete values.
-{{code-sdf-construction-sdf-context}} shows an example for how the implied SDF model could actually look like.
+{{code-sdf-construction-sdf-context}} shows an example for such an SDF model.
 Here, the parameters settable during construction are modeled as `sdfContext` definitions, to which the entries within `sdfParameters` may point to using JSON pointers.

 ~~~ sdf